Analyzing Planner Design Trade-offs for MAPF under ADG-based Realistic Execution: From MAPF to Realistic Scenarios

 \subsection{Impact of Optimality}

 We first study the practical effectiveness of the objective used by MAPF algorithms.
 One of the most widely used objectives in MAPF research is the \emph{Sum of Costs} (SoC), which measures the total number of timesteps for all robots to reach their goals.
 While extensive efforts have been made to develop algorithms that optimize SoC optimally or sub-optimally, it is unclear, for example, whether reducing SoC by 1\% translates to a similar degree of improvement in AET in a realistic simulation.
 In this section, we assess the correlation between improvements in SoC and AET.
-Moreover, we want to explore better objectives than SoC in terms of evaluating the quality of the MAPF plan in realistic settings.
+We also explore the possibility that there might be better objectives than SoC for evaluating the MAPF plan in realistic settings.